Kurt L. Feigl

-Wasinee Aswasereelert is a graduate student advised by Allan Carroll.
-We are preparing a manuscript entitled: Aswasereelert, W., S. R. Meyers, A. R. Carroll, S. E. Peters, M. Smith, and K. L. Feigl (in prep), Integrated Macrostratigraphy and Cyclostratigraphy of Eocene Lacustrine Strata, Wilkins Peak Member of the Green River Formation, Wyoming, for submission to Geol.
+Wasinee Aswasereelert defended her thesis in 2014.
+We published a paper, Aswasereelert, W., S. R. Meyers, A. R. Carroll, S. E. Peters, M. Smith, and K. L. Feigl (in prep), Integrated Macrostratigraphy and Cyclostratigraphy of Eocene Lacustrine Strata, Wilkins Peak Member of the Green River Formation, Wyoming, in Geol.
 Soc.
 Am.
-Bull. in 2011.
+Bull. in 2013.

-Rachel Murphy is a graduate student advised by Cliff Thurber.
-She is working on seismological studies of Alaskan volcanos.
-I serve on her G&E Committee.
+Rachel Murphy completed a M.S. working with Cliff Thurber on seismological studies of Alaskan volcanos.
+I served on her G&E Committee.

-Michael Pavolonis is a graduate student in Atmospheric and Oceanic Sciences (AOS) advised by Prof. Steve Ackerman.
-I serve as the external member of Mr. Pavlonisis’ Ph.D. committee.
+Michael Pavolonis completed his Ph.D. in the Department of Atmospheric and Oceanic Sciences (AOS) advised by Prof. Steve Ackerman.
+I served as the external member of Mr. Pavlonisis’ Ph.D. committee.